mdpiper/knowledge/centos.md

    making regular backups of this folder is ideal.

 I added the paths to these certs to **ssl.conf**.
+Note that the certs expire in 90 days.

+I set up a daily `cron` job to request new certs from Certbot.
+It Does The Right Thing and checks to see whether I actually need new certs.
+If not, it returns.

 ## SSH access